djentelmenis/ConsoleTetris/README.md

 A C++ console version of Tetris, created with the help of this tutorial: https://www.youtube.com/watch?v=8OK8_tHeCIA;

+# ToDo
-In addition - added some sounds using SDL 2.0;
+* added some sounds using SDL2;
+* redesign the user input to choose a new game or quit;
+* covert project to SDL2